Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 4. Professionalism and Conduct

-Looking good and presenting yourself matter, but professionalism goes beyond that.
+Looking good and presenting yourself matters, but professionalism goes beyond that.

 Smiling and staying calm on a stressful client call makes a stronger impression than perfect attire.